ALpal5213/z-prefix-app/README.md

 ## Notes when using the website
 The website does not have any cookies or local storage so refreshing will reset the state variables.
 This may cause you to see an empty page or some buggy behavior.
 If this happens, try navigating back to http://localhost:3000 and refreshing the page.

 The website consists of 4 different pages Home, Login, MyInventory, and Details.
-The home page is where you will first arrive to and you will be able to see all items on the page.
+The home page is where you will first arrive to and you will be able to see all items on the page, search for an item, and select any item even if you are not logged in.
 To log in, click the log in button on the navigation bar.
 The Login page will allow you to log in to an existing account or sign up and add an account.
 A list of seeded accounts can be seen in the dropdown.

 <details>
 <summary>Seeded User Accounts</summary>